 EcoDesign is a core part of Getinge’s sustainability efforts.
 It enables us to take the environmental impact over a product’s entire life cycle into account; from extraction of raw materials to production, distribution and use, all the way to recycling and disposal.
-We have also created a process for presenting the product’s environmental impact in a simple and useful way.
+We have also has created a process for presenting the product’s environmental impact in a simple and useful way.

 Designing products for a sustainable health care